 How are you prepping for your summer in New York?
 Share with us in the comments!

 This post is brought to you by NYU Summer Housing.
 NYU Summer Housing offers safe, affordable, and convenient housing for students, interns, and new grads spending the summer in NYC.
 Spend your summer in the best, most vibrant parts of New York, surrounded by a community and resources to help you navigate the big city.
-Learn more about NYU Summer Housing and how to apply for Summer 2017!
+Learn more about NYU Summer Housing and how to apply!